Written by

 2. EdisonOS free SAT practice test

-Before you take the official SAT, you want to be sure you're ready.
-And it's not just answers to practice questions that you must be ready for.
+Before you take the official SAT, you want to be sure you’re ready.
+Realistic practice using resources mimicking the SAT is essential for effective preparation.
+And it’s not just answers to practice questions you must be ready for.

 You’ll need an appropriate strategy because the current SAT is digital and adaptive.
 The adaptive nature of the test means all questions will not carry the same weight: getting four questions correct in the adaptive section may be worth more than getting five questions correct in the baseline section.